“The general who wins a battle makes many calculations in his temple before the battle is fought.” Sun Tzu

 - Key logos you have targeted, plan to engage, and intend to convert to pipeline

-- Competitive landscape (incumbents, FUD they’re spreading in your territory, news)
+- Competitive landscape (incumbents, FUD they’re spreading in your territory, relevant news)

-- Action plan (Demand Gen efforts, upcoming industry events, referrals, outreach cadence)
+- Action plan (demand generation efforts, upcoming industry events, referrals, outreach cadence)

 Whatever the need, backup your observations, suggestions, and requests with data.
 And socialize the need with the respective department, prior to raising the issue in the QBR.